renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 }
 {% endhighlight %}

-> Most of the syntax used above will be explained in the next section
+> Most of the syntax used above will be explained in the next section.
+For now, it should be enough to know that when you ask the user for a number, the user may enter invalid input, so you must check that `x` and `y` actually `exists` before trying to use them in any operation.

 The `write` method of `process` prints something to the console, just like `print`, but it does not create a new line after printing (unlike `print`, which is really just short for `process.writeLine`).